smings/last-email-address-validator/README.txt

 (on the settings -> Last Email Address Validator (LEV) page you find a donation link) or by becoming a [patreon](https://patreon.com/smings).
 This will help us help you and gives you good karma!

+= Limitations of the light edition =
+In the future the light edition will be limited to 25 email validations per day.
+This will serve the vast majority of small to medium size WordPress instances.
+For those who need more protection and more validations, we plan to offer limitless email validations as well as RBL-checks and other means of additional protection in future release.
+And all for not more than a coffee per year.

 == Screenshots ==